-Sections 67 (1) (h) and 67 (1) (i) have the potential to impact transgender people.
+Sections 67 (1) (h) and 67 (1) (i) have the potential to impact people of diverse gender identity or expressions.
 These sections remain unchanged in this Bill from those in the Crimes Act 1900.

 However, this Explanatory Statement deals carefully with the complex ethical issues of gender identity, noting different community and cultural levels of understanding, acceptance and awareness.
-In considering all the circumstances of a matter, a trier of fact must consider that the represented gender of a transgender person is their gender.
+In considering all the circumstances of a matter, a trier of fact must consider that the represented gender of a person is their gender.

-It is also recommended that any jury considering a matter in which a transgender person is involved undergoes gender identity training prior to the hearing.
+It is also recommended that any jury considering a matter in which a person of diverse gender identity or expression is involved undergoes gender identity training prior to the hearing.